 Stores and locations that accept your card will vary by provider.
 However, the following stores are included in most plans:

-How Do I Get OTC Medicare Coverage?
+How Do I Get Medicare Advantage OTC Coverage and Prescription Drug Coverage?

 Are you interested in getting OTC Medicare coverage?
 Our licensed agents are contracted with most major carriers in your state.
 There are countless plans that can fit your personal needs and budget all while having the additional benefit of over-the-counter drug coverage.

 Already enrolled in a Medicare Advantage plan?
 You may unknowingly have this benefit already, and we want to help you use it.
 Call us today at 833-438-3676 or fill out this form to get started.